Chanty

 Slack vs Chanty: Integrations

-In the modern-day digital workplace, integrations are not optional – they are a must-have.
-Being able to connect your favorite apps with your collaboration platform is about seamless workflow.
+In today’s digital workplace, integrations are not a nicety; they are a must for better efficiency.
+The ability to connect your go-to apps with your collaboration platform is what determines how seamless your team operates.
+But here is the kicker: more does not always mean better.

 Chanty’s integrations are very thoughtfully picked to support productivity without overwhelming the user with options he/she may never use.
 Its all-in-one design further reduces the need for extra apps.